-While more and more onlookers gathered around the scene to stare at the dead body, rescue workers of the Sawang Boriboon Foundation covered the corpse with a shroud and carried it to an ambulance.
+While more and more onlookers gathered around the scene to stare at the dead body, rescue workers of the Sawang Boriboon Foundation covered the corpse and carried it to an ambulance.
 Meanwhile, Pol Lt Gewalisiri questioned Lek Brasatsit, the 51-year-old security guard who had earlier called the police and who was the only person near the site of the impact at the time of the incident.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us.
 Please understand that we will not remove an entire article or the name of the person.